mqy/llama.cpp/examples/mulmat-tune/README.md

 ./mulmat-tune bench -model 13B -type Q4_1 -y

 # customized m_step (16 * 8)
-./mulmat-tune bench -model 13B -m_step 16 -num_m 8
+./mulmat-tune bench -model 7B -m_step 16 -num_m 8

 # save to file
-./mulmat-tune bench -model 13B -file mulmat-tune.txt
+./mulmat-tune bench -model 7B -file mulmat-tune.txt

+# analyze
+./mulmat-tune analyze mulmat-tune.txt
 ```

 Apart from the default `bench` sub-command, you MAY want to run `analyze` to see
 the comprehensive analysis, such as affect of `n_threads`.

-## How to Evaluate
+## Evaluate in main

-- Prepare the bench file for your model.
+Firstly, prepare the bench file for your model.
 SHOULD run in idle and cool status.
-- Place `mulmat-tune.txt` into the llama.cpp dir.
+Place `mulmat-tune.txt` into the llama.cpp dir.

-- Run your favorite program: main, perplexity, etc. The program will print debug
+Then run your favorite program: main, perplexity, etc.
-  log when or when not found the file.
+The program will print debug log when or when not found the file.

 I suggest do not use too many threads, 4 threads almost works best on my 5-year
 old device with total 12 cores (6 physical cores).

 ## Bench Data Format